whatyouhide/xandra/README.md

   * batch queries
   * page streaming
   * compression
+  * clustering (only random load balancing for now)

-In the future, we plan to add several more features, like clustering support or query retrying strategies.
-See [the documentation][documentation] for detailed explanation of how these features work.
+In the future, we plan to add several more features, like more strategies for clustering and query retrying strategies.
+See [the documentation][documentation] for detailed explanation of how the supported features work.

 ## Installation